Get the Facts on CVSA’s 2021 International Roadcheck

 Since inspectors primarily conduct Level I inspections so they’ll be looking at all parts of the CMV as well as examining the driver’s medical certification, CDL, hours of service compliance, among other things.

 Each year, CVSA identifies a few specific compliance areas on which they intend to focus.
-This year, CVSA has decided to focus on two safety areas: Lighting and Hours of Service.
+For 2021, CVSA has decided to focus on two safety areas: Lighting and Hours of Service.
 This means inspectors will be closely scrutinizing driver ELD records and ensuring all required lighting devices on the truck (and trailer if applicable) are inspected for proper operation, mounting and visibility.

 The focus areas are chosen based on violation trends.
-Last year, “lamps inoperable” was the most commonly cited vehicle violation, accounting for 12.24 percent of all vehicle violations.
+In 2020, “lamps inoperable” was the most commonly cited vehicle violation, accounting for 12.24 percent of all vehicle violations.
 The top driver out-of-service category in North America last year was for hours of service, which accounted for 34.7 percent of all driver out-of-service violations.

 If no vehicle violations are discovered during a Level I inspection, a CVSA decal will be affixed to the vehicle.
 If the vehicle or driver fails an inspection, they may be placed out-of-service until the problem is corrected.
 For example, if a vehicle is found to have a critical safety defect, it will need to be repaired before it can be driven again, which could seriously disrupt the trip and the customer’s freight delivery.
 So, good preparation is key.